softnauts-open-source/visionauts-ios/README.md

 The application gives ability to modify services and design in easy way.
 All services are defined in one file _ServicesFactory.swift_ which is the main interface.
 Each service implements interface methods, so it can be exchanged just in one place and it can have its own implementation.

+App structure is created using MVVM pattern which helps in testing and encapsulates business logic.

 App navigation is managed by Coordinators and this makes it very flexible to navigate between view controllers.